Welcome to the WKU English Department!

 - Or perhaps you want to write for more practical purposes, say, to spread information, to explain how something works, to inspire philanthropy.
 Then professional writing is the way to go.

-- Interesting in how language works?
+- Interested in how language works?
 In how we acquire language, how various dialects develop, how usage varies depending on one's gender, religion, or class, how language is structured?
 Try Teaching English as a Second Language.

 - Interested in graduate studies in English?
 See our Graduate Degree Program page.